-St. Mark’s relationship with this Lutheran Laotion community began when our former Senior Pastor Mike Foss mentored Pastor Phouthaly Onelangsy during seminary.
-In 2021 we learned that not only had Kingdom Life lost access to its Des Moines church building, but the congregation was actually gathering to worship in close quarters in various members’ houses throughout the pandemic.
-St. Mark now provides them space in our Discipleship Center on Thursday evenings and Sunday mornings for worship and programs.
+In 2021 St. Mark we learned that not only had Kingdom Life lost access to its Des Moines church building, but the congregation was actually gathering to worship in close quarters in various members’ houses throughout the pandemic.
+St. Mark now provides space in our Discipleship Center on Thursday evenings and Sunday mornings for worship and programs.
 We are blessed to have the opportunity to provide this congregation with the physical space they need in order to support the growth of their ministry.

 Would you like to learn more about Strategic Partnerships through St. Mark?
 Contact Pastor Bob Bekkerus.